mammaldiversity/mammaldiversity-org/CONTRIBUTING.md

 ### Release a new version of MDD

+>Note: The release section is only relevant for the MDD Web Development team.

 The data release process is managed by a GitHub Actions workflow defined in [.github/workflows/deploy.yml](https://github.com/mammaldiversity/mammaldiversity-org/blob/main/.github/workflows/deploy.yml).

 To publish a new data release, simply re-run the most recent successful deployment workflow: